jcsung-star/Fintech_Finder_Pay/README.md

 ## Overview

 FinTech Finder is an online application that allows the user to identify and pay FinTech candidates for hours contracted.
 While Python was used for the back-end code, Streamlit was used to enhance the front-end user experience.
-While connected to Ganache, you will also be able to track the who you paid and available funds using blockchain technology.
+While connected to Ganache, you will also be able to track who you paid and available funds using blockchain technology.

 ---